landlab/landlab/docs/install.rst

     /Users/danhobley/Library/Enthought/Canopy_64bit/User/bin/python

-If you *don't* see reference to your newly installed distribution, click `here
+If you *don't* see reference to your newly installed distribution, click :ref:`here
 <correcting_python_version>` to resolve the problem.